Step announces $100,000 giveaway and partners with digital star Charli D’Amelio.

 Build positive credit.
 Step helps kick-start teens’ financial futures early by building up their credit history to help lower the cost of auto insurance, student loans and more.

 Send and receive money instantly.
 With a unique P2P payments platform, the Step App enables parents and teens to send and receive money within seconds for an allowance, trip to the mall and more.

 Start earning today.
 Teens can earn unlimited rewards through Step’s referral program by sharing a unique link with friends and family –– earning $1 for each signup.
-Users can double their earnings by joining the Step Squad.

 “As I started making my own money, it was important for me to find a banking app that felt like it was designed for me,” said Charli D’Amelio.
 “Step has been a game changer –– I always know how much money I have to spend and it even makes it simple for me to pay back friends for coffee.
 Unfortunately, we don’t always learn much about how to manage or save money as teens, so I’m excited to partner with Step to help teach people at my age about smart money habits.”